How to Increase Hemoglobin Level Quickly :

 A cup of raw Brussels sprouts contains 1.23 mg of iron.
 Brussels sprouts are also rich in vitamin C which helps to boost our body’s immune system, vitamin K for wound healing, and vitamin A for night vision.

 I. Sugar beets

-It has more iron than green vegetables and is very good or your blood.
-It is high in iron, folic acid, fiber and potassium.
+It has more iron than green vegetables and is very good for your blood.
+It is high in iron, folic acid, fiber, and potassium.
 Its high nutritional value increases the red blood cell count of the body.

 Cook 1-2 beets in boiling water and add spices.
 Remove the skin and eat it.
 You can also make its juice and drink it daily.

 Take a medium-sized beetroot, 3 carrots, and half sweet potato